 - In →

-Upon the completion of Chinook Arc, there was an opening event for Barb Scott Memorial Park that also celebrated the sculpture.
+Upon the completion of Chinook Arc, there was an opening event for Barb Scott Memorial Park that celebrated the sculpture.
 We have written a blog post that includes more information and photographs that were taken at the event.
-That blog post can be found at here or in the ‘News’ section of our website.
+That blog post can be found here.

 28' dia x 15' H

 steel, acrylic, LED lighting, electronics, touch sensors